Applying for a Scholarship

 Scholarship Application Review

-While scholarships may have donor-established criteria, such as the high school you attend(ed) or your career goals, scholarship applications are evaluated based on the following: academic record (that is, your grades), recommendation, activities, work experience, essays (do put some time into these), and special circumstances.
+While scholarships may have donor-established criteria, such as the high school you attend(ed) or your career goals, scholarship applications are evaluated based on the following: academic record (that is, your grades), activities, work experience, essays (do put some time into these), and special circumstances.
+Some scholarships will require a recommendation (we’ll let you know).
 What we DO NOT look at – SAT or ACT scores.

 Please note, too, that scholarships are reviewed “blind.”
 The Dollars for Scholars application system removes identifying information so that the scholarship committee (a group of volunteers from all over Allegany County) does not know who submitted the application it is seeing.